 Contributing factors include the fact that the bladder and pelvis muscles are weakened during childbirth.
 In addition, the uterus will begin to shrink back to its normal size, which causes repeated compressions on the bladder.
 Rapid changes in hormones also need to be considered as the body attempts to balance its female sex hormones after a child is born.
 Women over the age of 35 and those who are obese are also at a greater risk for urinary incontinence following childbirth.

 All together, these influential factors lead women to face a much higher risk for urinary incontinence.
 The good news is that most women can recover with the proper precautions and effective treatment options recommended by Dr. Victor Drigoriev.

-There are several ways to address your urinary incontinence without drastically altering your day-to-day routine, including:
+There are several ways to address incontinence after childbirth without drastically altering your day-to-day routine, including:

 - Reduce or completely give up caffeine, carbonated drinks, and alcohol.
 These beverages, along with spicy foods can cause the bladder to contract much more than what is necessary.

 - Losing some weight will ease the pressure on your bladder and pelvic floor.

 - Stop smoking if you haven’t done so already.
 Nicotine causes the muscles of the bladder to spasm, and persistent smoking often leads to a chronic cough that encourages bladder leakage.

 - Don’t stop drinking water thinking that it will reduce your urge or need to urinate.
 You may only end up dehydrated or with a urinary tract infection.

 Wear incontinence pads until the problem improves, and contact Dr. Grigoriev if additional care is needed.